cscribn/README-manager/README.md

 # manager-README

-### Working with me
 * Let's get to know each other personally.
+* Put yourself in my shoes.
+I'll do the same for you.
 * Ask for help and offer to help.
 * Hit me up for feedback and advice.
+* Help me protect your time.
 * Let's inform each other, early and often.
 * If you present a problem, propose a solution.
 * Sometimes we'll have to disagree but move forward.
-* Help me protect your time.
-* Put yourself in my shoes.
-I'll do the same for you.
 * Let's make each other look good.

 ### Links